-The availability of longer runs of panel data has led to increasingly sophisticated analysis of poverty spells.
-Our analysis based on only two waves of the ECHP does not allow us to pursue such a course.
-However, it does offer a particularly valuable opportunity to analyse cross-national differences in short-term dynamics on a harmonised data set.
-Over and above differences in overall rates of poverty, is there any evidence that poverty is more persistent in one rather than another country?
-If such differences do exist, are they associated with differences in welfare regimes?
 The value of having a data set of the highest quality to answer such questions is shown by the fact that previous research has produced a number of inconsistent results (Dirven, 1996).
 In part such confusion may be related to the fact that the analytic methods often employed have not been adequate to distinguish between different dimensions of cross-country differences.
 Dirven's (1996) analysis is one of the few to apply to poverty mobility the range of analytic techniques current in the analysis of occupational or class mobility.
 In this paper we seek to show the value of applying such methods to a cross-national data set.